awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.S3.md

 <schema_name>/<table_name>/<time-stamp>.csv
 ```

-You can specify the column delimiter, row delimiter, null value indicator, and other parameters using the extra connection attributes\.
+You can specify the column delimiter, row delimiter, and other parameters using the extra connection attributes\.
 For more information on the extra connection attributes, see [Extra Connection Attributes](#CHAP_Target.S3.Configuring) at the end of this section\.

-When you use AWS DMS to replicate data changes, the first column of the CSV output file indicates how the data was changed, as shown following:
+When you use AWS DMS to replicate data changes, the first column of the CSV output file indicates how the data was changed as shown following:

 ```
 I,101,Smith,Bob,4-Jun-14,New York